opendr-eu/opendr/projects/opendr_ws/src/opendr_perception/README.md

 1. Start the node responsible for publishing audio.
 Remember to modify the input topics using the arguments in step 2, if needed.

-2. You are then ready to start the face detection node
+2. You are then ready to start the speech command recognition node

     ```shell
     rosrun opendr_perception speech_command_recognition_node.py